Chapter 9 - MIDWINTER AND ITS WORK

 The last variety of hair seal, the sea elephant,

-made to the species earlier in the narrative.
-The habitat of these
+been made to the species earlier in the narrative.
+The habitat

-monstrous animals ranges over the cold, south-temperate seas; sea
+of these monstrous animals ranges over the cold, south-temperate

-elephants are but occasional visitors to the ice-bound regions.
+seas; sea elephants are but occasional visitors to the ice-bound

-Although they have been exterminated in many other places, one of
+regions.
+Although they have been exterminated in many other

-their most populous resorts at the present day is Macquarie Island.
+places, one of their most populous resorts at the present day

 In the case of all the hair seals a layer of blubber several inches in thickness invests the body beneath the skin and acts as a conserver of warmth.
 They are largely of value for the oil produced by rendering down the blubber.
 The pelts are used for leather.